ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 Configuration
 '''''''''''''

 To start, we define the user-definable configuration for our launcher.
-Since we want to run ACP as a subprocess, the path to the server binary needs to be defined.
+Since we want to run ACP as a sub-process, the path to the server binary needs to be defined.

 This configuration is defined as a `pydantic <https://docs.pydantic.dev>`_ model: